ntua-el20114/Advanced-Databases/README.md

 in a distributed database, using the Apache Spark APIs.

 ## Execution
-Each query is implemented within a notebook, meant to be executed in the AWS environment set up for the course.
+Each query is implemented within a notebook, that can only be executed in the AWS environment set up for the course.

 ## Results